-There she lays, a few seconds old, cradled in my arms, a gentle whisper of peacefulness, a vision of perfection, the personification of beauty… and I fall in love… for the very first time in my life.
+There she lays, a few seconds old; cradled in my arms; a gentle whisper of peacefulness; a vision of perfection; the personification of beauty… and I fall in love… for the very first time in my life.
 Those other times I thought I had fallen in love were nothing like this.
 I am experiencing a moment of pure joy and pure happiness… for the very first time in my life.
 I gently kiss her forehead.
-No words are needed…
+No words are needed.

 The people who come to meet her for the first time all fall under her spell.
 They adorn her with love and marvel at her perfectly formed features.
 They look in awe at the little head of dark hair, adorned with perfect little blonde streaks.
 They joke that she looks like she’s just been to a professional hair salon.
 The room is filled with people who are meeting this beautiful treasure for the very first time.
 The room is also filled with laughter and amazement at the size of this new arrival – a healthy 10lbs 4oz.
 I look on with pride.
 I look on with a quiet, low rumbling growl stirring deep within me.
-A quiet growl that results in yet another birth that day… the birth of a Father who knows he would battle Heaven & Hell to protect her.
+A quiet growl that results in yet another birth that day – the birth of a Father who knows he would battle Heaven & Hell to protect his Daughter.
 A Father who knows that life has changed.
 A Father who knows that he has to slay his own Demons and embrace his own Angels in order to fully serve as a capable and worthy Protector to this little miracle.
 I didn’t fully realise it at the time but I would come to see that day as one of the biggest ‘Shifts’ in my life…

 Here she stands, at over 6 feet tall, long hair glistening in the sun, beautiful beyond compare, about to take a courageous big step into the real world.
 She musters up the courage, fights the raging anxiety, battles the crippling shyness, and tries to compose herself… and again, I get to hold her in my arms… I get to hold her in my arms and place a gentle kiss on her forehead.
 No words are needed…